Matt-from-Produce/brackets/README.md

 # brackets
 Tournament Management!
 Sign up!
 Sign in!
 Make a bracket!
 Annoy your friends and tell them that if they want to play in the tournament they have to use my poo app and ALSO pay $20!

-We use bleeding-edge enhanced APIs to process server-side heuristic algorithms giving you the full tournament experience you deserve.

 # how?
-WELL I'M GLAD YOU ASKED
-we use many nodey things like javascripts and we dont use semicolons and stuff
+We use bleeding-edge enhanced APIs to process pre-rendered heuristic algorithms giving you the full tournament experience you deserve.

 # seriously: